kumarayush2104/OC-Hackintosh/README.md

 | Ethernet   | RTL8100/8169 PCI Express Gigabit Ethernet Controller         |
 | CardReader | Realtek PCIE Card Reader                                     |

+## Warning
+I am not Responsible for bricked devices, proceed at your own risk !!

 ## Usage
 This EFI is for HP Pavillion 15-AU624TX, you can use this efi in near-by specs/model to boot hackintosh

 # Notes
--You need to disable Secure boot. <br>
+-Disable Secure boot. <br>
--Before installing use TOOLS/gensmbios for generatiing a serial key, mld and uuid of MacBookPro14,1 for your hackBook. <br>
+-Before installing use TOOLS/gensmbios for generatiing a serial key, mld and uuid of MacBookPro14,2 for your hackBook. <br>
 -dGPU ( 940mx ) is disabled via ssdt, you may have to modify it according to your bios device name !! <br>
--All the necssary kexts and aml are already inside the EFI and every inbuilt hardware is working !! <br>
--However this EFI is suitable for Catalina but with this EFI you can boot BigSur too (you may need to replace wifi kext of bigsur to make wifi work) ! (tested) <br>
+-You need to change the wifi kext according to your macOS version (this repo uses catalina)
 ## Not Working

 1. Nvidia DGPU ( As you know, Optimus is not supported at the moment )
-2. You can face Fairplay4.0 issues
+2. You will face Fairplay4.0 issues

 ## Working